 Before I became a best-selling novelist (and hell YES I like saying that) I was an editor, and since switching my focus to fiction I've found that my editorial focus shifted as well.
 My specialty is helping professionals--especially lawyers and journalists--who have a goal of becoming traditionally published in upmarket women's fiction or romance.
 I help writers evolve from professional writing to a novelist's voice, build a story that pulls the reader through the pages and create an emotional arc that satisfies.

 I'm tough, honest and encouraging and I believe that you CAN learn to do this.
 I can't guarantee that you'll write a book that will snag an agent or a excite an editor.
 No one can.
 But I can help you write a book you'll be proud to submit and approach that process like a pro.
+If you've been spending small amounts on short term classes, watching videos and using up every possible opportunity for free feedback, maybe it's time to invest a little bigger for more actionable return.

 My coaching availability is constantly changing, and I only take one or two clients at a time.
 Here's what I have right now: